Human Service Acronyms

 - Local agencies where care coordinators are primarily based.

-- Credential recognized by the Illinois Department of Children and Family Services (DCFS) for a person who has completed education (High School or equivalent), background checks, and training requirements.
-CCWs work in Children’s Group Homes licensed by DCFS and funded by the Illinois Department of Human Services (DHS) under the current Children’s Residential Medicaid Waiver.
+- Official Childcare workers may have credentials recognized by the Illinois Department of Children and Family Services (DCFS) for a person who has completed education (High School or equivalent), background checks, and training requirements.
+CCWs work in Children’s Group Homes licensed by DCFS and are funded by the Illinois Department of Human Services (DHS) under the current Children’s Residential Medicaid Waiver.

 CFCM – Conflict Free Case Management

-- The model of case management that ensures there is no conflict of interest between the case manager and the individuals he/she serves – ensures that case managers are not benefiting from the advice they are giving.
+- The model of case management that ensures there is no conflict of interest between the case manager and the individuals he/she serves, including that case managers are not personally benefiting from the advice they are giving.
 This is an aspect of the BIP.

 CIL – Center for Independent Living